o1-labs-XT/mastermind-zkApp/README.md

 - The Code Breaker then makes a guess by calling the `makeGuess` method with a valid combination as an argument.

-- The Code Master submits the solution again to be checked against the previous guess and provides a clue.
+- The offchain state needs to be settled by calling the `settle` method.
+This ensures the guess is accessible to the `giveClue` method, where it can be mapped to the corresponding clue.

+- The Code Master calls the `giveClue` method to provide a clue for the latest guess by submitting their secret combination and a salt value.
+This method ensures the integrity of the secret combination and updates the offchain state with a clue corresponding to the most recent guess.

+- The offchain state must again be settled to allow the Code Breaker to access the provided clue before submitting another guess.

-- The Code Breaker should analyze the given clue and make another meaningful guess.
+- The Code Breaker analyzes the clue and makes another meaningful guess.

-- The game continues by alternating between `makeGuess` and `giveClue` methods until the Code Breaker either uncovers the secret combination or fails by exceeding the allowed `maxAttempts`, concluding the game.
+- The game alternates between `makeGuess` and `giveClue` methods until the Code Breaker either discovers the secret combination or exhausts the allowed `maxAttempts`, concluding the game.

-Now, let's explore the states and methods of our Mastermind zkApp.
+Now, let's explore the states and methods of the Mastermind zkApp.

 ## Mastermind States

-The Mastermind zkApp utilizes 7 states, staying within the maximum storage capacity to ensure smooth functionality.
+The Mastermind zkApp utilizes 8 states, staying within the maximum storage capacity.

-Let’s examine each state’s purpose and the smart workarounds used to optimize on-chain storage and reduce state usage.

 ### maxAttempts